mdbergmann/lfe-ls/README.md

 - hover support for showing documentation (via eldoc in Eglot).
 - sending compiler diagnostics back to the LSP client.

+Auto-completion is rudimentary right now.
+It completes global symbols/atoms, functions/macros and functions on a module basis by parsing the text and looking for ':' character which indicates completing for a module.
+There is a lot of room for improvement.
+I.e.: functions within a module could be parsed from the text, or variables within a let.

 ## Build [&#x219F;](#table-of-contents)